 Once you feel confident that your research and paper back up your thesis statement, write your conclusion.

-Your teacher may require you to develop and submit your thesis statement before you start on your paper.
+Your teacher may require you to develop and submit your thesis statements before you start on your MLA papers.
 Their feedback helps you know if you are on the right track before you spend hours writing your paper.
 Ask your teacher if you do not understand the assignment or you need direction.